 All guided and self-guided groups must make advance reservations for visits.
 Reservations are scheduled on a first-come, first-served basis and tend to fill up quickly.
 Please make your reservation as early as possible.
 For more information, please see our Group Tours page.

 Why should I pre-register my self-guided group?

-1. In the event of an emergency, the Museum staff will be better informed and able to assist your group members if we have your contact information on file.
+1. In the event of an emergency, our staff will be better informed and able to assist your group members if we have your contact information on file.

-2. Pre-registering gives your group priority over non-registered groups when entering the Museum’s galleries.
+2. Pre-registering gives your group priority over non-registered groups when entering our galleries.

 3. Pre-registered groups that visit the Museum five or more times within one year will qualify for Cultural Ambassador benefits and savings.

-4. Pre-registered groups receive welcome packets with Brooklyn Museum literature for their group members
+4. Pre-registered groups receive welcome packets with Brooklyn Museum literature for group members